 // Submit a video and convert it to grayscale or black and white video, create an animated GIF image online, trim a video file, extract audio from video, extract video only, extract images, add watermark to video, or create a thumbnail //

-FIND THE SIMILARITY BETWEEN IMAGES, AUDIO AND VIDEO FILES
+FIND THE SIMILARITY BETWEEN STRINGS, IMAGES, AUDIO AND VIDEO FILES

 // Compare two files online by measuring the similarity and computing the normalized cross-correlation //